 Tyrant Designs is making a name for itself with its CNC machined, skeletonized AR grips.
 I can understand why: the grips appear to be precision machined with some bright, attractive colors.
 For a fun gun or competition rifle, I can definitely see the appeal.

-Recently, the company reached out to me to see if I would be willing to review some of its products.
+Recently, the company reached out to me to see if I would be willing to review some of its products including its premier AR 15 skeleton grip.
 I agreed and a set of red grips was sent out to me.
 Overall, I like the grips.
 But, I feel they are specialty products, and they won’t be perfect for everyone’s needs.
 Let’s get into the details…

 For this review, I had two Tyrant Designs products to test: the Mod Series AR-15 Grip and the Mod Series AR-15 ForeGrip.
 Although I used them as a set, I decided to break them down into separate sections to talk about installation and use.